Karish-15/ClipRelay/Readme.md

 # ClipRelay

 ClipRelay is a lightweight, high-performance system for transferring text and image clips across devices through real-time streaming.

 It solves a practical workflow issue: moving clipboard content from a Windows PC to a tablet used for handwritten note-taking.
 Existing tools (such as Samsung Notes sync and OEM clipboard sharing) frequently introduce sync delays, conflict issues, and inconsistent cross-device behavior.
 ClipRelay provides a fast, predictable, and conflict-free syncing mechanism using a distributed, event-driven backend.

-ClipRelay supports **both text clips and  images**.
-Blobs are stored externally using presigned uploads and delivered via efficient URL propagation through the event pipeline.
+## Highlights

+- High-throughput API layer with multiple replicas behind a load balancer for parallel clip ingestion.
+- Consistent-hashing–based SSE gateway assignment for stable routing and scalable real-time streaming.
+- Outbox → RabbitMQ → Redis Pubsub event pipeline ensuring durable, predictable, and lightweight propagation.
+- Redis LWW (Last-Write-Wins) state store providing deterministic, idempotent updates under at-least-once delivery.
+- Presigned S3-compatible blob handling enabling reliable and conflict-free image synchronization.
+- Sustains **9k requests/sec** (text clip creation) across API replicas, **16k Transactions/sec** on Postgres with **0 SSE drops**.
+Thoughput can be improved by dropping GORM and using SQL queries instead.

 ---